scalyr/scalyr-grafana-datasource-plugin/README.md

 ## DataLinks

-Your queries will automatically generate a URL you can use as a DataLink in Grafana, this link will take you to the logs used to generate your graph in the Scalyr UI
+Your queries automatically generate a URL you can use as a DataLink in Grafana, this link takes you to the logs used to generate your graph in the Scalyr UI

    ![GeneratedDataLink](images/QueryWithDataLink.png)